Mohak-Bhatia/Python-ML-Project/README.md

-This repository owned by Mohak Bhatia(final year engineering student at Amity University, Noida) contains a project which leverages advanced python skills.
+This repository belongs to Mohak Bhatia (final year Computer Science Engineering student at Amity University, Noida) contains a project which leverages advanced python skills.
 More projects on python will be added.